Stanko/Stanko.github.io/_posts/2016-02-23-custom-jekyll-pagination.md

 Check the [gist with the code](https://gist.github.com/Stanko/4e379a72715fc596c1cc).

-You can see it at the bottom of this website, but just check the screenshot below:
+You can see it at the bottom of this website, or just check the screenshot below:
 <img src="/public/projects/jekyll-pagination.png" alt="Custom Jekyll pagination">